svm-suite/svm-suite.github.io/README.md

 ...
 ```

 Note the use of `src` parameter.
 Using this code, we start a router coded in file `rt1.srv`.
-Similarly, if some other service we start (like *Compute-stateful.svm* or *compute-stateless.svm*) depends on a particular code, we use the same `src` parameter to specify the code file.
+Similarly, if some other service we start (like *Compute-stateful.svm* or *Compute-stateless.svm*) depends on a particular code, we use the same `src` parameter to specify the code file.

 In a direction of modularity, we introduce two more built-in services, source `input` and target `output`.
 Using them, we make *Router.svm* comply with essential service input/output definition, and we are finally able to pass messages between different routers from a parent node, thus making use of their modularity.

 ### 4. afterword

 In this section, we presented a simple router service vitual machine for directing messages between services.
 Being a service glue element, *Router.svm* takes a central role among all the service virtual machines in *SVM Suite*.
-Provided with simple modularity, one may find it easy to imagine a specific system of routers coordinating between *Console.svm*, *Compute-stateful.svm* and *compute-stateless.svm* services to perform different tasks of interest.
+Provided with simple modularity, one may find it easy to imagine a specific system of routers coordinating between *Console.svm*, *Compute-stateful.svm* and *Compute-stateless.svm* services to perform different tasks of interest.

 ## C. CONSOLE.SVM